 “Let me toss him in the deep end!”

 As a dog owner, you will face a constant barrage of requests, opinions, and orders.
 Protect your dog from all of this unsolicited affection and advice by learning to say one little word: “No!”

 You live with this dog and you know what’s best for him.
 Don’t allow anyone to put your or your dog in a dangerous situation.

 7. Stay Educated

 Dog owners have more resources than ever before.
 Use them.
 Food recalls, for example, often appear on Facebook and Twitter before they reach the news.
 Scientific papers on canine health are available online.
 Watch for new developments.
 Some can be lifesavers.

 Accidents happen and knowing how to perform the Heimlich maneuver on a dog or how to tie a tourniquet can mean the difference between life and death.
 Classes, books, and online resources offer the basics.
 Also, find the nearest 24-hour veterinary emergency room in your area, keep the number handy, and make sure that you have a way to get there no matter what time of day or night.
 Have an emergency plan for disasters and keep a pet first-aid kit on hand as well.

 Medical care costs money, so consider buying a pet insurance policy for your dog or having a credit card reserved for your pet’s care.
 Some illnesses are one-time big expenses, while others require long-term care and medication.
 Either way, insurance can ease the financial burden of caring for a sick dog.

 There’s nothing like old dogs.
-They are sweet, soulful, and noble, but, like old people, they can be crabby, achy, and may lose control of their bodily functions, and go blind or deaf.
+They are sweet, soulful, and noble, but, like old people, they can be crabby, achy, and may lose control of their bodily functions, as well as go blind or deaf.
 These problems, however, don’t have to be the end of the line.
-There are all kinds of products and techniques—like orthopedic beds, acupuncture, and water therapy—that can help you keep the glitter in your dog’s golden years.
+There are all kinds of products and techniques—like orthopedic beds, acupuncture, supplements, and water therapy—that can help you keep your dog healthy and comfortable in their golden years.